UNINETTSigma2/documentation/training/material/2021-autumn/notes-day3.md

         - This is not supported at all
     - Singularity in docker is less sketchy but still not good practice, you can do it but should consider a cleaner way of doing it
         - No one will stop you though
     - Thanks.
-If possible this would indeed be excellent in order to mimic a complex environment directly on the NIRD toolkit, which could then be used to set up similar enviroments on local machines, the HPC resources, and for (pre- and) postprocessing on the NIRD toolkit
+If possible this would indeed be excellent in order to mimic a complex environment directly on the NIRD toolkit, which could then be used to set up similar environments on local machines, the HPC resources, and for (pre- and) postprocessing on the NIRD toolkit
     - If all you need is a development machine, "use and abuse", then [NREC](https://www.nrec.no/) is something to consider too
     - Thanks, but not excacly.
 We are developing a platform for our users and developers, and believe NIRD toolkit could be an excellent first entry for joint projects, both to set things up, to try it out, and for postprocessing with e.g. ML tools.
 The plaform is meant to allow for an easy switch between either native builds (ie. ´module load´) or singularity/docker images for various softwares and libraries needed by our developers and users
     - Sounds useful, I'm sure you will find the best way to develop it, either way NREC has worked well for us at UiB so it's a good option if a bare VM is required for something semi permanent